MDK1192/Udacity_Capstone/README.md

 cardio_train.csv: Dataset used for this project in .csv format.

-Udacity_Create_a_Blogpost.ipynb: Jupyter Noptebook in Python, that was used for analysing the dataset using the process of CRISP-DM.
+Udacity_Capstone.ipynb: Jupyter Noptebook in Python, that was used for analysing the dataset using the process of CRISP-DM.

 # How to interact with the repositories content